UvoChrollo/skin-cancer-classification-skinconnect/README.md

-# skinnect-bangkit-project
+# Project Information
-Bangkit 2022 - Capstone Project - Skin Connect - Healthcare
+Bangkit 2022 - Capstone Project

+Q and A About Project
+1. What is your capstone project theme ?
+> Healthcare
+2. What is your capstone title ?
+> Skin connect
+3. What is the technology stack behind it ?
+> Python, JavaScript, Kotlin, TensorFlow, Google Cloud, Node.JS, Express.JS, MongoDB

 Dataset
 1. [First Data](https://www.kaggle.com/datasets/nodoubttome/skin-cancer9-classesisic)